 Good question.
 If you’ve decided you’re not quite handy enough to do the job yourself, then you probably want to know how much hiring an expert will cost.

-According to CheckATrade, replacing an entire room of floorboards could cost you around £700, with costs higher in London and the South of England.
+Replacing an entire room of floorboards could cost you around £700, with costs higher in London and the South of England.
 You’ll also have to take into account materials and labour costs.
 Overall, the job should take a professional team of 2 around 4 hours.

 If the worst happens and you discover that your joists also need replacing, this cost can increase, up to around £400 per joist, and around three days of work.